Chirag-ahir/My-SQL-All-Basic/README.md

  >Delete

 What is Constraints in SQL ?<br>
 SQL constraints are used to specify rules for the data in a table.
 Constraints are used to limit the type of data that can go into a table.
+Following are the types of constraints in SQL

 >NOT NULL - Ensures that a column cannot have a NULL value